human-d3v/f_magazine/NeoVim_as_IDE.md

 NeoVim for runtime files.

 ## The Lazy package manager.
-Regardless of your desired language(s), the [Lazy.nvim](https://github.com/folke/lazy.nvim) package manager makes it incredibly easy to install and manage all of your packages.
+Regardless of your desired development language(s), the [Lazy.nvim](https://github.com/folke/lazy.nvim) package manager makes it incredibly easy to install and manage all of your packages.
 Inside of your `~/.config/lua/config/lazy.lua` file, copy the following starter script: